HajimeKawahara/LookAtThis/README.md

 LAT provides targets for direct imaging test using spots, speckle images (WIYN), SB9  and more ...

+- latsisoar.py Tokovinin+2020 SOAR

-- lattokov.py from speckle interferometer (w/ orbital information), Tokovinin+2019.
+- latsitok.py from speckle interferometer (w/ orbital information), Tokovinin+2019.
 - latsb9.py from SB9
 - latspots.py from SPOTS
 - latsiwiyn.py from speckle images by WIYN